munificent/magpie/doc/site/markdown/primitives.md

     "\"" // A double quote character.
     "\\" // A backslash.

 Their class is `String`.

-Magpie strings are implemented internally using Java strings, so they are represented in UTF-16 format, although that shouldn't generally affect you.
-Most string operations in Magpie deal in logical characters, not bytes.
+## Characters

+Characters are instance of the `Char` class and represent the individual Unicode code points that make up strings.
+When you index into a string or iterate over it, character objects will be returned.
+They also have a literal form, which is the character surrounded by single quotes:

+    :::magpie
+    'A'
+    '!'

 <p class="future">
-Right now, getting a character out of a string returns another single-character string.
-Eventually, characters will be an atomic type in Magpie too.
+There will also be escape sequences for characters, but they haven't been implemented yet.
 </p>

 ## Nothing